carboncopies/BrainGenix-ERS/README.md

     "SpotLightMaxDistance" - maximum distance of the light after which the scene will not be affected (float) "SpotLightCutoff" - Angle of area affected in degrees (float) "SpotlightRolloff" - Rolloff angle in degrees (float)

+  ## Camera Variables
+    "PosX" - X Position of the camera
+    "PosY" - Y Position of the camera
+    "PosZ" - Z Position of the camera
+    "RotX" - X Rotation of the camera
+    "RotY" - Y Rotation of the camera
+    "RotZ" - Z Rotation of the camera
+    "ScaleX" - X Scale of the camera
+    "ScaleY" - Y Scale of the camera
+    "ScaleZ" - Z Scale of the camera